dimitrakonsta/process-oriented-cloud-evaluation/README.md

 | 8 hourly | Cloud Reflectance PARASOL / Reflectance PARASOL | parasol_crefl / parasol_refl   | -  | nc
 | 8 hourly | Total Cloud fraction CALIPSO-GOCCP | cltcalipso     |  %    | nc
 | 8 hourly | Low-level Cloud Fraction CALIPSO-GOCCP  | cllcalipso     |  %   | nc

+Apart from the CMIP data listed in the previous table, the codes needs also as input data the information of Latitude, Longitude and Land Ocean Mask that should be given from netcdf files describing the standard geographical attributes of the model's grid cells (see AmipLmdz5_19790101_19790131_HF_histhf.nc in the Sect. data)

 The observational benchmarks, Daily Cloud Reflectance and CALIPSO-GOCCP data are found in http://climserv.ipsl.polytechnique.fr/cfmip-obs/